 Common risk factors include the following:

 Acetylcysteine may be given as premedication for patients at risk of developing nephrotoxicity, but its efficacy is uncertain.
-Oral antihyperglycemic drugs, such as metformin, should be withheld for 48 h after IV contrast administration to avoid drug accumulation if contrast-induced nephrotoxicity occurs.
+Oral antihyperglycemic drugs, such as metformin, should be withheld for 48 hours after IV contrast administration to avoid drug accumulation if contrast-induced nephrotoxicity occurs.

 Because many protocols dealing with contrast agents and reactions are specific and continually updated, it is important to discuss such details with the imaging department.